joseph-c-mcguire/ercot-project/README.md

 - `--qse-filter <csv or list>`: QSE filter as CSV file or comma-separated list (optional)
 - `--debug`: Enable detailed debug logging (optional)
 - `--quick-test`: Run a quick test with a small QSE set and short date range (optional)

+## Batch Limits for DAM and SPP Archive Downloads

+- **DAM archive API batch limit:** 25 files per request (enforced automatically)
+- **SPP archive API batch limit:** 1000 files per request (enforced automatically)
+- These limits are set in the code and always respected for all archive downloads and DB inserts.

+## Logging

+- All logging in `ercot_scraping/apis/archive_api.py` now uses print statements for easier debugging and script output.